A Brief History of Photoshop and How It Changed the World

 Then his brother saw it.

-John Knoll was working at Industrial Light & Magic — the visual effects company George Lucas built for Star Wars.
-John was already doing early digital effects work, and he saw what Display could do.
-He told Thomas: this could be more than a school project.
+John Knoll was working at Industrial Light & Magic, the visual effects company George Lucas built for Star Wars.
+He had recently joined ILM's new computer graphics group and was on early digital compositing work for films like The Abyss and Star Trek VI.
+John saw what Display could do, and he told Thomas: this could be more than a school project.

 In 1988 they did a small distribution deal with a scanner company called Barneyscan.
-About 200 copies of Photoshop shipped under the name "Barneyscan XP," bundled with their scanners.
-That was the very first time anyone outside the Knoll family used Photoshop.
+About 200 copies of Photoshop shipped under the name "Barneyscan XP," bundled with their slide scanners.
+That was the very first time anyone outside the Knoll family used Photoshop in production.

 How Adobe got involved

 John Knoll then did the smart thing: he started showing the program around.
 He demoed it to engineers at Apple.
+He demoed it to SuperMac.
 He demoed it to Russell Brown, the art director at Adobe.
-Both demos went really, really well.
+Both Apple and Adobe demos went really, really well.
+But Adobe was the most interesting fit, because Adobe was the company behind PostScript, the technology that powered desktop publishing.

 In September 1988, Adobe agreed to license Photoshop and become its distributor.
-The Knoll brothers kept the rights.
-Adobe handled the marketing, the polish, and the sales channel.
+The Knoll brothers kept ownership.
+Adobe handled the marketing, the polish, the documentation, and the sales channel.

 Seven years later, on March 31, 1995, Adobe bought Photoshop outright for $34.5 million.
-By that point it was already on its way to becoming the most important piece of creative software ever made.
+By that point it was already on its way to becoming the most important piece of creative software ever made, and that purchase price would later look like one of the great bargains in software history.

 Photoshop 1.0 ships

-The first official version — Photoshop 1.0 — shipped on February 19, 1990.
-It was Mac-only, it cost $895, and it fit on a single floppy disk.
+The first official version, Photoshop 1.0, shipped on February 19, 1990.
+It was Mac-only, it cost $895, and it fit on a single 800 KB floppy disk.
+The "About" box credited Thomas and John Knoll by name, a personal touch that survived for decades.

 By today's standards it was almost laughably simple.
 There were no layers.
-No undo history.
+No undo history beyond a single step.
 No adjustment layers.
+No history palette.
 You opened one image, you edited it, and you saved it.
 If you made a mistake, you started over.

 But for the time, it was magic.
-Designers could now retouch photos on a desktop computer instead of doing it by hand in a darkroom.
+Designers could now retouch photos on a desktop computer instead of doing it by hand in a darkroom with airbrushes, masking tape, and chemical baths.
 The dot-com era had not even started yet.

 Then came the upgrades: